-When appropriate, three other committees must be formed - the Written and Oral Comprehensive Examination Committee, the Dissertation Committee, and the Dissertation Defense Committee, all of which are subject to approval by the Dean of the Graduate School.
-The Doctoral Committee Appointment Request Form (G-DCA), found on the Graduate School website in the forms library must be submitted to the Graduate School for approval.
-Typically, the same individuals serve on all three committees and the chair is the student's dissertation advisor.
-The committee must consist of a minimum of four faculty members, at least one of whom must be from another USC Department or another institution.
-At least half of the committee must be tenured or tenure-track faculty.
+When appropriate, two other committees must be formed - the Written and Oral Comprehensive Examination Committee and the Dissertation Committee, which are subject to approval by the Dean of the Graduate School.
+The Doctoral Committee Appointment Request Form (G-DCA), found on the Graduate School website in the forms library, must be submitted to the Graduate School for approval PRIOR to the Dissertation Proposal and/or Comprehensive Exam Defense.
+Typically, the same individuals serve on both committees and the chair is the student's dissertation advisor.

+The Written and Oral Comprehensive Examination and Dissertation Committees must consist of a minimum of four faculty members, at least one of whom must be from another USC department or another institution.
+At least half of the committee must be on the faculty in the department and must be Regular or Associate Members of the Graduate Faculty.
 The student is expected to be actively involved in assembling the committee, asking each prospective faculty member if he or she would be willing to serve on the committee.
-The committee guides the student's work, offer advice on the program of study and determine whether a foreign language is appropriate.
-The student's final program of study must be approved by the committee and filed prior to the beginning of the semester during which the student plans to There are specific guidelines for approval of outside members of the doctoral committees who are not tenure-track graduate faculty at U.S.C.
-If a student wants to have more than one outside member on a dissertation committee, this can be requested by way of a letter of justification from the Program's Graduate Director and is subject to approval by the Graduate School.
+The committee guides the student's work and offers advice on the Program of Study.
+The student's final Program of Study must be approved by the committee.
+Approval of outside members of the doctoral committees who are not tenure-track graduate faculty at USC require a letter of justification and an accompanying CV.
+If a student has a need for more than one outside member on a dissertation committee, this can be requested by way of a letter of justification from the Program's Graduate Director and is subject to approval by the Graduate School.